indiana-nikel/dsci-project/README.md

 ##### template

-The directory to hold `skeleton.sh` and `README.md` for documentation purposes.
+The directory to hold `proj_skeleton.sh` and `README.md` for documentation purposes.

 ---